amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 Two ingredients make this loop produce criticality instead of just noise:

 1. **Separation of timescales.** The drive is slow; the relaxation is fast.
-This is what lets the system spend almost all its time quietly accumulating, and only rarely — but at every possible scale — releasing what it accumulated.
+This is what lets the system spend almost all its time quietly accumulating, and only rarely, but at every possible scale, releasing what it accumulated.
 2. **A threshold-triggered instability, not a tuned one.** The system doesn't need to be pushed to a precise critical value from the outside.
 Accumulation *itself* keeps nudging the system towards its own threshold, over and over, so criticality becomes an attractor rather than a fine-tuned coincidence.

 This is the single idea both papers reproduced here are built on.
 BTW instantiates it with sand and gravity.
 Levina et al. instantiate it with membrane potentials and synaptic resources.
 The rest of this README is really just about how each system fills in these four boxes.